Is Iceland’s Blue Lagoon a complete tourist trap or totally worth it? Find out in this honest Blue Lagoon review.

 But, conversely, the Blue Lagoon is a one-of-a-kind experience and has an almost otherworldly feel.
 The sight of those milky blue waters in a lagoon hewn out of black lava rock, steam rising from the surface, is unforgettable.
 And let’s not ignore the unique mineral and algae content of the water that is good for the skin.

-And let’s face it … if you just want to view the Blue Lagoon, you can visit it without dipping so much as a toe into its balmy waters.
+And let’s face it.
+If you want to view the Blue Lagoon, you can visit it without dipping so much as a toe into its balmy waters.
 Just buy a return transfer and take in the views from the spa’s café.